-Applicant requirements: must be college graduate (degrees in education and psychology preferred)
+Applicant requirements: must be college graduate (degrees in education and/or psychology preferred)

-Program includes: Housing and a food stipend, 4-day intensive ESL training, trauma and behavior management training, 3 retreats to Mexico to refresh and reconnect with other teachers
+Program includes: 4-day intensive ESL training, trauma and behavior management training, 3 retreats to Mexico to refresh and reconnect with other teachers

 Teaching applications are accepted on a rolling basis.
 Applications for the 2018 school year are now open.
 In order to apply, send an email to firstname.lastname@example.org with the subject line “Teacher Application.”
 In the email, attach your resume, as well as answers to the following questions.
 Please keep all answers between 200-400 words.